 The amenities in Centennial Hills cover the essentials.
 You can find grocery shopping at Trader Joe’s, Albertsons, Smith’s Food and Drug, The Las Vegas Farm, and the Gilcrease Orchard.

 Tools and home-related items can be bought at Lowe’s Home Improvement.

-Restaurants in Centennial Hills include Ohjah Japanese Steakhouse Sushi & Hibachi – Oso Blanca, Yoshiya Japanese Kitchen, The Lodge Grand Teton, and Krazy Sushi.
+Restaurants in Centennial Hills include Ohjah Japanese Steakhouse Sushi & Hibachi – Oso Blanca, Yoshiya Japanese Kitchen, and The Lodge Grand Teton.

-Abundant nature and recreational opportunities are available at Floyd Lamb Park and the Red Rock National Conservation Area.
+Recreational options are also available to residents of Centennial Hills and include Floyd Lamb Park and the Red Rock National Conservation Area.

 Residents of Centennial Hills may need to drive into Summerlin or North Las Vegas to access certain amenities.